 You can choose how you view the items in Finder windows.
 For example, you don’t have to view your items in a list—Gallery view lets you flip through your files and folders visually.

 Send it with AirDrop

-You can send a file to a nearby iOS device or Mac right from the Finder.
+You can send a file to a nearby Mac, iPhone, or iPad right from the Finder.
 Click AirDrop in the sidebar to get started.
 See Use AirDrop to send files to devices near you.